If you are unemployed or work but are on a low income, you may be entitled to Housing Benefit and/or Council Tax Support.

 What happens if I have to go away from my home?

-If you are temporarily away from home for any reason and intend to return, you can still get Housing and Council Tax Benefit for up to 13 weeks.
-For certain reasons you can be away for up to 52 weeks and still get Housing and Council Tax Benefit.
+If you are temporarily away from home for any reason and intend to return, you can still get Housing Benefit and Council Tax Support for up to 13 weeks.
+For certain reasons you can be away for up to 52 weeks and still get Housing Benefit and Council Tax Support.
 These reasons include:

 trying out residential care to see if it would suit you; and